harshj/MULYANKAN/README.md

 # Result Evaluation
-For result evaluation, the user is required to supply the raw response file (.txt format) directly from the OMR system and key file (.txt format)(optional) which contains the correct answers to the questions according to the question paper set.
+For result evaluation, the user is required to supply the raw response file (.txt format) directly from the OMR system(tested for Panasonic systems) and key file (.txt format)(optional) which contains the correct answers to the questions according to the question paper set.
 The contents of the key.txt file may look like as mentioned below:

   A123442413241342314234213
   B134132432413224132243423